The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Problem Setup

 We now provide the definitions of achievable secret key rates, secret key capacity and error exponents.
 As a reminder, the random variables $\KA$ and $\KB$ respectively denote Alice's and Bob's key.
 The public message is denoted as $\Phi$.

-\begin{definition}[Weak Achievability] The number $ \Rsk$ is said to be a $\Gamma$-{\em weakly-achievable} (or simply $\Gamma$-achievable) secret key rate if there exists a sequence of $(2^{nR_M}, 2^{nR_{\Phi}}, n, \Gamma)$ codes for the secret key generation protocol such that the following three conditions are satisfied:
+\begin{definition}[Weak Achievability] The secret key rate $\Rsk \in\bbR_+$ is {\em $\Gamma$-weakly-achievable} (or simply $\Gamma$-achievable) if there exists a sequence of $(2^{nR_M}, 2^{nR_{\Phi}}, n,\Gamma)$ codes (for any $(R_M,R_\Phi)$ pair) for the secret key generation protocol such that the following three conditions are satisfied:

 \end{definition}